JahanavDixit/URL-loader-retrieval-app-using-Langchain/README.md

 ## How to run:
 - Execute the app by running `python main.py` after installing requirements and python modules.
 - You will be able to make requests to the given app through the `/ask` endpoint on the hosted web url(like localhost:5000 as default).
+(Alternatively requests can be made using the app.js file by editing the prompt and using `node app.js`)
 ## Requirements :
 Langchain
 Faiss